jrandj/aws-security-specialty/README.md

     * CloudWatch Logs require an agent to be installed and running on an EC2 instance.

-    * For CloudWatch Events the Event Target needs the correct permissions to take whatever action it needs to.
+    * For EventBridge the Event Target needs the correct permissions to take whatever action it needs to.
 For example, if Lambda is expected to terminate unauthorised instances it will need the permission for termination.

 1. Based on the security policy requirements, determine the correct log level, type, and sources.